SimplePhotoGallery/core/cli/README.md

 - Run `gallery scan` first to create the gallery.json file
 - Check that the path to .simple-photo-gallery folder is correct

-**"Astro config not found" error:**

-- Ensure the astro.config.ts file exists at the specified path
-- Use absolute paths if needed

 **Thumbnail generation fails:**